 Point Ruston is a great family-destination.
 Kids will love playing in the splashground (check out other Pierce County spray parks here) or pedaling a surrey along the waterfront.
 Enjoy music with a view during their Summer Concert Series, or try waterfront ice skating at the Frozen Fountain in the winter.

 Places to eat and drink

 Fresh northwest seafood AND amazing waterfront views.
 Ruston Way is the place to be for waterfront dining.
 Duke's Chowder House is recognized for serving freshly caught seafood and serving up amazing bowls of chowder.
 Local tip: enjoy your meal al fresco and sit on the deck.
-Harbor Lights, Lobster Shop, and Katie Downs all offer fresh seafood with panoramic views.
+Harbor Lights and Katie Downs all offer fresh seafood with panoramic views.
 Find more waterfront dining options here.

 Places to stay

 It's all about the waterfront.
 The Silver Cloud Inn sits right along the Ruston Way waterfront, offering beautiful views from every room.
 Homestays and cabins like the Loft @ Commencement and the Old Town Cottage offer additional accommodations along Ruston Way, making a morning waterfront walk easily accessible.